Death of John Ward

-On 14 October 2004, Pádraig Nally, an Irish farmer living in County Mayo, Ireland shot dead Irish Traveller John "Frog" Ward, who had been trespassing on his property.
+On 14 October 2004, Pádraig Nally, an Irish farmer living near the village of Cross in County Mayo, Ireland shot dead Irish Traveller John Ward, who had been trespassing on his property.
 In November 2005 Nally was sentenced to six years' imprisonment for manslaughter.
 His conviction was quashed in October 2006 and, after a retrial in December 2006, he was found not guilty of manslaughter.
+The case prompted the Irish government to change the law regarding the use of force by homeowners in defence of their property.